tystar86/python_exercises/Tasks/math.md

 ```

 #4.
->Write a Python program to calculate the area of a parallelogram.
+>Write a function to calculate the area of a parallelogram.

 **Note :** A parallelogram is a quadrilateral with opposite sides parallel (and therefore opposite angles equal).
 A quadrilateral with equal sides is called a rhombus, and a parallelogram whose angles are all right angles is called a rectangle.